jaimebuelta/django-docker-template/README.md

 At the moment, the main docker-composer runs the main container with a developer configuration

 - *server*: Starts an http server serving the application.
-The application is served through uwsgi and nginx, and static files are cached through nginx.
+The application is served through uWSGI, and static files are cached through uWSGI.
             The service is available in http://localhost:8080/ when called through docker-compose.
             Please note that the container opens port 80.